astronomerdamo/pydcf/README.md

 * lag_range_high : high end of the range to be explored
 * lag_bin_width : width of lag bin, dt

-**Note:** The input time series files must be a Nx2 or Nx3, space delimited file.
+**Note:** The input time series files must be a Nx2 or Nx3, comma delimited (.csv) file.
 That is, N rows with 2 or 3 columns with spaces or tabs separating the columns, (t y [dy]) - note measurement error is optional in the input file.
 Comment lines in the input files must be prefaced with a hastag, #.

 The choice of lag range is really up to you, the only thing dcf.py requires is that lag_range_low is less than lag_range_high.
 Specify the lag range in the same units as your data, for example if you have a time series which has units of seconds the then use seconds for the lag range.